inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

 are in the same host as the PCAP recorder module.
 By default, it records L2 (link layer) frames (frames going in and out of the L2 layer.)
 It can also be set to record L3 frames.
-It writes traces in a PCAP file, which has to be specified by the ``pcapFile`` parameter.
+It writes traces in a PCAP file, which has to be specified by the :par:`pcapFile` parameter.
 This parameter acts as the main switch for recording, thus specifying this parameter enables packet capture.
 The PCAP recorder writes traces in the original PCAP format, not the next generation one (PcapNg.)
 There can be packets with only one link layer header type in the PCAP file (this is a limitation of the original PCAP file format.)
-The PCAP file's link layer header type needs to be set with the ``pcapNetwork`` parameter, so PCAP programs interpret the traces correctly.
+The PCAP file's link layer header type needs to be set with the :par:`pcapNetwork` parameter, so PCAP programs interpret the traces correctly.
 Some widely used type codes are the following: